jriviere0316/prime-group-joins/README.md

 * Write a comment that specifies which question you are answering.
 (SQL comments are two dashes, followed by text.)
 * Write the SQL query that answers the question, below that comment.
-* Once one person writes half of the queries, switch off.

 ## Example question and answer